Safety, accreditation & compliance

 Establishes standards and procedures for parties in the chain of responsibility to identify, analyse, evaluate and mitigate risks associated with meeting obligations under the HVNL.

-The NCIS is a national set of heavy vehicle-related compliance and monitoring data captured using state and territory cameras and monitoring systems.
+The National Compliance Information System is a national set of heavy vehicle-related compliance and monitoring data captured using state and territory cameras and monitoring systems.

 Heavy vehicle drivers and operators benefit from a greater level of consistency in on-road compliance and enforcement outcomes under the HVNL.

 Each party in the chain must ensure, so far as is reasonably practicable, that transport activities relating to the vehicle are conducted safely.